hlebuska/interviews-react-assignment/README.md

 **Completion**
 I moved categories and search inside the shop page, because they belong specifically there and to avoid creating more context for them. (locallity )

-Search and Categories features could be implemented with Generics to apply to any type of data and moved to a separate feature.
-But I decided to make it domain-specific (products) and make it part of product logic. (for deeper customization)
+Search and Categories features could be implemented with Generics to apply to any type of data and moved to a separate feature. (more reusable, but less customizable).
+But I decided to make it domain-specific (products) and make it part of product logic for better customization in future.

-I implemented categories with a functional method.
+I implemented categories with a functional approach.
 I keep a set of all selected categories, which is used for sorting products needed to display.
+Then, I filter products through search first and use the resulting products array to filter by category.
+This allows combined search + category and any other potential filtering features together.

+Added slider for price range + made it work with urls
 ---

 ### Challenge #3: Performance Optimization ⭐⭐⭐